UI-Research/spark-osrm/spark-analysis/README.md

 # Running the Analysis to Produce the Estimates in Spark

 This is the third section of instructions for setting up the Parallel Routing Analysis using OSRM and Postgres in Spark.
 In this section, I walk through running the analysis to produce estimates in Spark.
-To accomplish these tasks, I assume you have some familiarity with Amazon Web Services, the command line, and Spark.
+To accomplish these tasks, I assume you have some familiarity with Amazon Web Services, the command line, Python, and Spark.

 ### Setup Spark Cluster